regexident/tryexpand/README.md

 }
 ```

-By default `tryexpand::expand()` assert matched test files to expand successfully.
+By default `tryexpand`'s [test action](#test-actions) functions assert matched test files to pass their tests.

 #### Fail

-If instead you want to write tests for macro expansion diagnostics, then will have to add a call to `.expect_fail()`:
+If instead you want to write tests for a failure's diagnostics, then ou can do so via an additional call to `.expect_fail()` (we're using `tryexpand::expand(…)` here, but this applies to all actions):

 ```rust
 #[test]